August 2 @ 9:00 am – 5:00 pm

 Playday provides an opportunity for the play sector to raise awareness about the importance of play in children and young people’s lives and on issues affecting children’s play.
 Each year, we call on everyone to celebrate Playday and show why play is fundamental for children and young people’s enjoyment of childhood, and vital for their health, well-being and development.
 We encourage families, carers, and communities across Northern Ireland to give children and young people plenty of opportunities to play and have fun outdoors with their friends.

 Each year, Playday focuses on a particular theme with past highlights including: All to play for; Everyday freedoms, everyday adventures; Play builds children; and Play matters.
-This year’s theme will be announced soon.
+This year’s theme is Playing on a shoestring – making every day an adventure.

 Visit the Playday website for more information on the campaign at www.playday.org.uk